jason-vega/DigitClassifier/README.md

 public static final String TEST_IMAGE_FILE_PATH = "";
 public static final String TEST_IMAGE_LABEL_PATH = "";
 ```
 Copy the absolute path of each MNIST data set files into their appropriate string.
-Lastly, compile the Java program.
+Lastly, navigate to the project folder and compile the Java program.
 ```
 javac *.java
 ```